-Despite the many cultural and economic barriers facing a woman contemplating leaving the space which is both home and dangerous, where she risks being violated, abused, diminished and / or beaten, many abused women do eventually summon up the courage to leave their partners.
-This is often after multiple attempts and years of violence, but a clear mean average of how many incidents is simply not available at present.
+Despite the many cultural and economic barriers facing a woman contemplating leaving the space which is both home and a dangerous place, where she risks being violated, abused, diminished or beaten, many abused women do eventually summon up the courage to leave their partners.
+This is often after multiple attempts and years of violence, but a clear average of how many incidents is simply not available at present.
 Anecdotally, as one settles to listen to a victim's account of her abuse, it frequently emerges that this has not been the first time the abuse has happened.
-In the
+In the WHO multi-country study, 19-51% of women who had ever been physically abused by their partner had left home for at least one night and 8-21% had left between two and five times.73